abdul-1432/Animated-Page-Width-Decorations/README.md

 ## Contributing

-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please give a pull request to the following reprosetri

 ## License